cs480x-21c/01-ghd3/README.md

 Link to the webpage: [https://japierreswe.github.io/01-ghd3/index.html](https://japierreswe.github.io/01-ghd3/index.html)

 ## Technical Achievements
 * Animations occur when a user plays each drum.
-Because the drums often contained numerous SVG elements, SVG groups were used to animate entire drums. d3's transition feature was used to to scale and rotate the drums.
+Because the drums often contained numerous SVG elements, SVG groups were used to animate entire drums. d3's transition feature was used to scale and rotate the drums.
 * Users can play the drums by clicking on them or by pressing keys.
 An event listener was used to respond to key input.
 In addition, each drum's SVG group used a mouse listener to respond to mouse events.
 * A checkbox, an SVG group, and an onclick listener were used to implement a tooltip feature that the user could toggle.
-* Javascript's HTMLAudioElement API was used to play sounds when drums are played.
+* Javascript's HTMLAudioElement API was used to play sounds when drums were played.

 ## Design Achievements
 * Animating the drums when the user plays them was a design choice to let the user know which drums were being played.